luis4a0/paddlefish/README.md

 ## Fonts

-We support the 14 standard Type 1 fonts.
-Support for TrueType fonts is planned, ideally through Font Forge.
+The 14 standard Type 1 fonts are supported, as well as TrueType fonts through the [STB TrueType library](https://github.com/nothings/stb).
+The latter can be disabled with the `USE_STB_TRUETYPE` flag in CMake.
+Font subsetting is not currently supported but we plan to do this in the future.

 ## Graphics states